 Here’s a perfect itinerary to keep you busy in this idyllic town.

 No Vermont vacation is complete without cheese.

-In the past, it was said that Vermont’s population had more cows than people!
+In the past, it was said that Vermont’s had a larger population of cows than people!
 Not hard to imagine, with farmland stretching for miles across the state.
 Either way, those cows are producing some great dairy, and Vermont’s cheesemakers are turning it into the finest cheese.

 You can have a wonderful cheese feast at Quechee Gorge Village.
-As you walk through the cute shops in the village, you’ll find the big spread of cheese samples, along with crackers and some jams, too.
+As you walk through the village’s cute shops, you’ll find a huge spread of cheese samples, along with crackers and some jams.

 Give all the varieties a taste and buy a block to take home.
 With the abundance of cheese to sample, you may find it hard not to get greedy!